fragrussu/StructureTensorToolbox/README.md

 # Acknowledgement
 If you use StructureTensorToolbox for your research, please cite:

-Grussu F,  Schneider T,  Yates RL,  Tachrount M,  Zhang H,  Alexander DC, DeLuca GC and Wheeler-Kingshott CAM, "Quantitative histological correlates of NODDI orientation dispersion estimates in the human spinal cord", Proceedings of the International Society for Magnetic Resonance in Medicine (ISMRM) 2015, p.0154.
+"Quantitative histological correlates of NODDI orientation dispersion estimates in the human spinal cord".
+Grussu F,  Schneider T,  Yates RL,  Tachrount M,  Zhang H,  Alexander DC, DeLuca GC and Wheeler-Kingshott CAM.
+Proceedings of the International Society for Magnetic Resonance in Medicine (ISMRM) 2015, p.0154.